 Scott was a postdoctoral researcher in population ecology who studied the population dynamics of the Amboseli baboon population.
 He is currently a research scientist at the Conte Anadromous Fish Research Center with the USGS in Turners Falls, MA.

 Jordi Galbany (email@example.com)

 Jordi studies dental microwear, tooth wear and tooth morphology in Amboseli baboons and other primates.
 Previously he studied dental microwear in several primate species in order to establish a baseline pattern usable for the interpretation of fossil primates and hominid diets.
+He is currently a Lecturer in the Faculty of Psychology and University of Barcelona.
 See his website.

 Jacob Moorad (firstname.lastname@example.org)

 Jake studies how social interactions and intra-sex competition for reproductive resources shape the evolution of aging.
 Most of his work takes a quantitative genetic or otherwise statistical perspective that facilitates more seamless integrations between theory and empirical studies.
 He is currently a Lecturer of Quantitative Genetics in the School of Biological Science at the University of Edinburgh.

 Anthony studied the ecological genetics of nonhuman primates.
 While in the lab, he developed X- and Y-linked microsatellites for baboons.
 He is currently a postdoctoral fellow in Genetics, Conservation and Research for Endangered Species at the Zoological Society of San Diego.